 In order to create as much value as possible, however, a few things had to happen first.
 I started by looking at my business from the perspective of the potential buyer.
 Which ingredients would I look for myself if I wanted to buy a business?
 I critically assessed our mission, proposition, go-to-market strategy and delivery method in order to create the best version of our company.

 I created a business plan and established a growth objective for the next five years.
 By the time I’d implemented my plan, over eighteen months had passed.

 I then entered the market to raise growth capital.
 When a strategic buyer with a sales network in 26 countries approached me, the decision was easy.
 I sold Assistance Software in March 2017 (watch the interview with ABN AMRO MeesPierson).
 Clearly, my approach had worked.

 Need for Reflection

-Initially I intended to do nothing for a while, but that proved impossible.
-Entrepreneurship is in my blood, it seems.
-I had to get back to work.
-What I really wanted was to help other entrepreneurs by sharing my rich experience.
+I had intended to do nothing for a while, but that proved impossible.
+I love running a business.
+And so I decided to get back to work.
+What I really wanted to do was to help other entrepreneurs by sharing my wealth of experience.

-During my own entrepreneurship, I’d sought advice from accountants, and we had also consulted a corporate finance firm during the sale.
-However, I would have loved to be able to reflect on things with a fellow entrepreneur, someone with real-life experience, who knew what I was going through.
+While running my own business, I’d sought advice from accountants, and we also consulted a corporate finance firm during the sale.
+However, I would have loved to be able to discuss the process with a fellow entrepreneur, someone with real-life experience, who knew what I was going through.
 That’s what I truly missed.

-If this story appeals to you, and you want to achieve your own growth objective because you’d like your ideas, products and/or services to be embraced by as many people as possible, don’t hesitate to contact us for an introductory meeting.
+If this story appeals to you, and you want to achieve your own growth target, because you’d like your ideas, products and/or services to reach as many people as possible, don’t hesitate to contact us for an introductory meeting.